Informatievlaanderen/VSDS-Linked-Data-Interactions/docs/_core/ldi-outputs/file-archiving.md

 |:-----------------|:----------------------------------------------|:---------|:--------|:-------------------------------------------|:--------------------------------|
 | archive-root-dir | The root directory where files are written to | Yes      | N/A     | /parcels/archive                           | Linux (+ Mac) and Windows paths |
 | timestamp-path   | The timestamp path used for naming the        | Yes      | N/A     | http://www.w3.org/ns/prov#generatedAtTime  | Any valid LD predicate          |

+## Example
+A complete demo of the archiving functionality with both LDIO and NiFi can be found in the [E2E repo](https://github.com/Informatievlaanderen/VSDS-LDES-E2E-testing/tree/main/tests/033.archiving)

+{: .note }
+Only LD streams that contain a timestamp-path can be archived with these components